-On the last track, we discussed steps three and four in the evaluation stage for dealing with an incident of internet bullying.
+In the last section, we discussed steps three and four in the evaluation stage for dealing with an incident of internet bullying.
 These second two steps are, gain the individual’s understanding of the situation, and explore the feelings of the individual being seen.

-On this track, we will discuss the final step in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we will discuss the final step in the evaluation stage for dealing with an incident of internet bullying.
 This final step is to explore potential feelings as seen from the other participant’s point of view.

 Final Step of the Evaluation Stage